Customer Commitment Statement

 - accurate electoral information in a format suitable for persons from culturally and linguistically diverse backgrounds and for people with print disabilities

-- election results generally within three weeks of polling day
+- election results generally within two weeks of polling day

 - a regular review of the electoral legislation after each election.

 - ensure that regularly updated electoral rolls are available for viewing in the office of the Commission between 9 am and 5 pm business days

 - ensure that electoral enrolment forms are available from the Commission's office during business hours

 - provide electoral roll information to MLAs, within their entitlements, in paper and/or electronic form as requested and in a timely manner